NicoGithub758/practico1-JAVAEE/README.txt

 DataSource:
 This sample includes a "persistence.xml" file in the EJB project.
-This file defines a persistence unit "demo2023PersistenceUnit" which uses the JakartaEE default database.
+This file defines a persistence unit "LaboratorioPersistenceUnit" which uses the JakartaEE default database.

 In production environment, you should define a database in WildFly config and point to this database in "persistence.xml".